 Seeing the big picture - a sharp eye for detail

 The forensic field is complex and becoming more so every day.
 Forensic science is the area of science that deals with the analysis of traces left behind at a (crime) scene.
 To reconstruct events from the past, forensic questions have to be answered using information that can be obtained from a wide variety of traces, e.g. DNA, digital traces, fingerprints, explosives, etc. The evidential value of these traces is determined by the use of statistical methods.
 The number of disciplines that come together, both at the crime scene and during the subsequent investigation, is widening and the competencies required are becoming ever more specialised.
 The need for overview and guidance of the overall process is growing proportionally.

 As methods and techniques become increasingly refined, progressively higher standards are set for specialists.
-Not only must they continually deepen improve in their own specialism, but they must also interact with other specialists in a creative and driven way.
+Not only must they continually deepen their own specialism, but they must also interact with other specialists in a creative and driven way.
 The development of new scientific methods that can be applied to help solve crimes demands well- educated scientists who are specialists in their own discipline combined with knowledge of the forensic context.
 Therefore, forensic scientists must be able to combine forensic expertise with sophisticated technologies in an interdisciplinary environment.